wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 ## End Notes

-Async UI is **not ready yet**.
+Async UI is **still under development**.
 The core idea is complete, but lots of work remain to be done on the built-in components.

 There's a lot more to explain about the workings of the library.
 I'll post more blog posts soon.
 Stay tuned!